guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Tools/Helm.md

 <strong>Scope</strong>

-if a scope is not sepcificaly set, the current scope in the file is set to the root scope by default.
-To access an specific object it must traverse all the way to the rot scope.
+If a scope is not specifically set, the current scope in the file is set to the root scope by default.
+To access an specific object it must traverse all the way to the root scope.

 >[!example] Example - Scope
 >```yaml